zhol0777/is-this-good/it_is_not.md

 * Cherry/GMK Screw-Ins
   * Per invis, a relatively recent retool ruined the tolerances of these, making them not very good.
 Beware!
 * Glorious GOAT Stabilizers
-  * The ones that arrive stock with the GMMK Pro, pretty shitty.
+  * The ones that arrive stock with the GMMK Pro, overdone lube job making them a bit sticky at first.
 You’ve likely heard all the jokes about them by now.
-Replace with any of the recommended screw-ins.
+Re-tune them, or replace with any of the recommended screw-ins.
 * No-name “OEM” Stabilizer
   * One time my stab stems were too tight against my caps and when I tried to remove my shift cap, the clipins undid themselves, and the stems came out with the cap and blasted out of the housings.
 I decided to get Durocks at that point.
 I am still bitter.